 Cox Chiropractic Medicine Inc Relief for Fort Wayne Neuropathy04/04/2017Nerve pain is neuropathy.
 Cox Chiropractic Medicine Inc treats Fort Wayne neuropathy with Fort Wayne chiropractic care.
 Burning, stabbing, numb pain in the arms, hands, feet, leg, toes, fingers is neuropathic pain.
 Cox Chiropractic Medicine Inc often sees neuropathy with Fort Wayne back pain and sciatica.
 Neuropathy is due to a multitude of likely issues like pinched nerves, spinal stenosis, or pressure from a herniated disc.
 Cox Chiropractic Medicine Inc treats all of these conditions with gentle, non-surgical Cox Technic as one element of a Fort Wayne chiropractic treatment plan.
 If a nerve is compressed, neuropathy may follow.
 Neuropathy may extend to the hands and feet depending on the nerve that is irritated.
 Neuropathy is painful.
 Neuropathy heals bit by bit.
 Cox Chiropractic Medicine Inc may well assist its heal and relief.
 Causes and Symptoms of Neuropathy Peripheral neuropathy is a type of neuropathy Cox Chiropractic Medicine Inc sees in Fort Wayne neck and back pain patients.
 Peripheral neuropathy develops out of damage to peripheral nerves.
 These nerves are part of the nervous system that sends information from your brain to your spinal cord (which is the central nervous system) and then out to the rest of the body.
-That’s how peripheral neuropathy may extend to your toes and fingers.
+That potentially allows peripheral neuropathy extend to your toes and fingers.
 It may be brought on by sudden trauma or injury or by repetitive stress due to compression type injuries from doing certain activities over and over that bother and inflame joints, tendons and muscles.
-Peripheral neuropathy is often described by Fort Wayne chiropractic patients as a tingling sensation or sharp, stabbing pain or a numbness or a burning sensation in the hands or feet or as a clumsiness that has you dropping things all the time.
+Fort Wayne patients will describe peripheral neuropathy as a tingling sensation or sharp, stabbing pain or a numbness or a burning sensation in the hands or feet or as a clumsiness that has you dropping things all the time.
 (1) Whatever its sensation, peripheral neuropathy may be disruptive, may go away if the peripheral nervous system has a chance to heal itself after injury or the source of the peripheral neuropathy is discovered and remedied, or may be assisted in healing.
-Cox Chiropractic Medicine Inc comes in here to identify the source of the neuropathy and share Fort Wayne chiropractic care to address it and ease the irritated nerves.
+This is where Cox Chiropractic Medicine Inc comes into play to identify the source of the neuropathy and share Fort Wayne chiropractic care to address it and lessen the irritation on the nerves.
 One article even shares that 28 days of compression causes disc degeneration while 28 days of decompression reverses it.
 (2) Cox Chiropractic Medicine Inc uses Cox Technic to do this!
 Healing Ability of Nerves in Neuropathy Curiously, peripheral nerves have an amazing knack for regenerating themselves after injury.
 It takes time.
 One author explains that these nerves regenerate a millimeter a day (about an inch a month), so if the nerve that is damaged goes from your spine to your toes, that may take more time.
 (3) Researchers report that good but incomplete recovery comes about over 2 to 3 years for most patients with sciatic neuropathy (due to spinal nerve compression).
 Moderate improvement of the symptoms occurs in 30% of sciatic neuropathy patients by 1 year, 50% by 2 years and 75% by 3 years.
 (4) In a review of published evidence concerning neuropathic pain, researchers record that 37% of chronic low back pain (that lasting more than 3 months) cases and 41% of soft tissue syndromes (like ligament or muscle tears) have neuropathic pain.
 (5) These types of patients are ready for Fort Wayne chiropractic care at Cox Chiropractic Medicine Inc Schedule Now If you or someone you know suffers with neuropathy or neuropathic pain, burning in the hands or feet, schedule an appointment today with Cox Chiropractic Medicine Inc for a Fort Wayne chiropractic examination and treatment plan to alleviate this Fort Wayne neuropathic nerve pain. « View All Spine Articles"This information and website content is not intended to diagnose, guarantee results, or recommend specific treatment or activity.
 It is designed to educate and inform only.
 Please consult your physician for a thorough examination leading to a diagnosis and well-planned treatment strategy.
 See more details on the DISCLAIMER page.
 Content is reviewed by Dr. James M. Cox I."